zchee/golang-wiki/Modules.md

 To see a list of the selected module versions, use `go list -m`.

 See also the ["How to Upgrade and Downgrade Dependencies"](https://github.com/golang/go/wiki/Modules#how-to-upgrade-and-downgrade-dependencies) section below and the ["How are versions marked as incompatible?"](https://github.com/golang/go/wiki/Modules#how-are-versions-marked-as-incompatible) FAQ below.

+### Semantic Import Versioning

+Go modules must be [semantically versioned](https://semver.org/) in the form `v(major).(minor).(patch)` (for example, `v0.1.0`, `v1.2.3`, or `v3.0.1`).
+If using Git, [tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) released commits with their versions.
+(Stand-alone distributed module repositories, such as [Project Athens](https://github.com/gomods/athens), are in the works.)

+The major version of a module must be included in both the module path and the package import path if the major version is v2 or higher, such as `me.io/my/mod/v2`.
+Module versions of v1 and v0 must not be included in the path.
+Modules with different paths are different modules.
+Thus `me.io/my/mod` is a different module than `me.io/my/mod/v2` and both may be imported in a single build, which among other benefits allows a v1 module to be implemented in terms of its v2 replacement or vice versa.

+The behavior of modules for existing packages with post-`v1` tags is still in flux; an important related recent change was [issue 26238](https://golang.org/issue/26238), which substantially [improved the behavior](https://github.com/golang/go/issues/25967#issuecomment-407567904) for existing packages with post-`v1` tags.

 ## How to Define a Module